avs-7955/ninja-gaming-sveltekit-practice/README.md

   npm run dev
 ```

-Click the localhost link shown in the console to view the website.
+Click the localhost link shown in the console.

 ## Author